-Though not a condition of admission, once admitted students will need to engage with the philosophy of the IB Programme and think independently, manage learning, become culturally aware and engage with ideas of global citizenship.
+Though not a condition of admission, once admitted students will need to engage with the philosophy of the IB Programme and think independently, manage their learning, become culturally aware and engage with the ideas of global citizenship.

-If either internal or external applicants fail to meet the minimum course requirements they will be given the option of pursuing any alternative courses the Studio offers for which they do meet the minimum academic requirements, providing these courses are not already full.
-Course requirements are published annually on the Studio's website www.christletoninternationalstudio.co. uk in the post-16 prospectus.
+If either internal or external applicants fail to meet the minimum course requirements they will be given the option of pursuing any alternative courses the school offers for which they do meet the minimum academic requirements, providing these courses are not already full.